Feed BC in post-secondary institutions

 Some of NVIT’s current local food suppliers and partners are: Shulus Gardens (Lower Nicola Indian Band), NVIT Greenhouse, Nicola Valley Meats.

-This year, Culinary Arts students will develop creative recipes based on locally sourced produce and other products provided in food boxes by Farm Bound, a local business that sources from small farmers and producers in the region.
-The recipes and ingredients will be distributed widely in food boxes to inspire home-cooked, seasonally focused meals.
 Teaching also happens in the K’nmaĺka?
-Sənqâĺtən (Kalamalka Garden) Indigenous garden that was created through a collaboration between OC, the Okanagan Indian Band and the Food Action Society of the North Okanagan.
+Sənqâĺtən (Kalamalka Garden) Indigenous Garden that was created through a collaboration between OKAN, the Okanagan Indian Band, and the Food Action Society of the North Okanagan.
 The garden grows local Indigenous food plants such as dandelion, stinging nettle, blue elderberries, and morels.
-Together with the Culinary and Pastry Arts program garden, students are able to plant and test a variety of fresh grown herbs, vegetables, and berries, and feature their harvest in various Infusions Restaurant menu items.
+Together with the Culinary and Pastry Arts program garden, students can plant and test a variety of freshly grown herbs, vegetables, and berries, and feature their harvest in various Infusions Restaurant menu items.

-OC brings a passion and enthusiasm for local food to education, procurement decisions and partnerships, that is being passed on to student graduates, and the community at large, shifting food culture in the Okanagan Valley and across the province.
+OKAN brings a passion and enthusiasm for local food to education, procurement decisions and partnerships, that are being passed on to student graduates, and the community at large, shifting food culture in the Okanagan Valley and across the province.